 Our beloved pets are likely to have accidents from time to time.
 Especially if you’re toilet training a puppy or caring for an elderly pet.

-You can remove black urine stains from hardwood floors using either:
+Fortunately, you can remove black urine stains from hardwood floors using either:

 - hydrogen peroxide